Vulnerable Women and Girls Working Group

 The goal of the Surrey Vulnerable Women and Girls Working Group is to take a proactive approach to supporting vulnerable women and girls in Surrey.

-Since the Working Group has formed, it has conducted research, initiated collaborative planning and monitoring projects, offered anti-stigma training, fostered new cross-sectoral relationships and strategically supported the service sector.
+Since the SVWG has formed, it has conducted research, initiated collaborative planning and monitoring projects, offered anti-stigma training, fostered new cross-sectoral relationships and strategically supported the service sector.
+Read more about the SVWG’s accomplishments: Identifying the Issues & Supporting Change, Progress Report 2013-2019.

-Currently the Working Group consists of representatives from a broad range of service agencies and government ministries primarily focused on health, safety and support services for women and girls in Surrey.
+Currently the SVWG consists of representatives from a broad range of service agencies and government ministries primarily focused on health, safety and support services for women and girls in Surrey.
 Members include:

 - Elizabeth Fry Society